Jimmy van Schie: 2025

 Van Schie retained his Catalonia Open and Belfry Open titles in 2025, hitting a nine-dart finish on his way to winning the latter.
 In November, he won the 2025 World Masters by defeating Jeff Smith 7–2 in the final, becoming the fourth Dutch player to win the tournament after Raymond van Barneveld, Michael van Gerwen and Wesley Plaisier.

+Van Schie entered the 2025 WDF World Championship as the number one seed and reached the final of the tournament, defeating defending champion Shane McGuirk en route.
+He faced Mitchell Lawrie in the final, who had won the youth title earlier in the day.
+Van Schie lost the first three sets of the match before winning the next six in succession for a 6–3 comeback victory and his first world title.

+2026

+In January 2026, Van Schie won a PDC Tour Card at Q-School.

 Personal life

-Van Schie has been noted for his height, standing at 2.07 metres tall.
+Van Schie has been noted for his height, standing at 2.07 m tall.
 He originally chose to play basketball as a child, but lost interest and began playing darts.